 (1) Not later than 12 hours after the sheriff or municipal jailer having custody of a defendant for an offense punishable as a Class B misdemeanor or any higher category of offense receives credible information that may establish reasonable cause to believe that the defendant has a mental illness or is a person with an intellectual disability, the sheriff or municipal jailer shall provide written or electronic notice to the magistrate.
-The notice must include any information related to the sheriff's or municipal jailer's such information determination. as defendant's regarding the behavior immediately before, during, and after the defendant's arrest and, if applicable, the results of any previous assessment of the defendant.
-On a determination that there is reasonable cause to believe that the defendant has a mental illness or is a person with an intellectual disability, the except provided by magistrate, as Subdivision (2), shall order the service provider that contracts with the jail to provide mental health or intellectual and developmental disability services, the local health mental authority, ${ m the}$ intellectual and developmental disability authority, or another qualified mental health or intellectual and developmental disability expert to:
+The notice must include any information related to the sheriff's or municipal jailer's determination. such as information regarding the defendant's behavior immediately before, during, and after the defendant's arrest and, if applicable, the results of any previous assessment of the defendant.
+On a determination that there is reasonable cause to believe that the defendant has a mental illness or is a person with an intellectual disability, the magistrate. except as provided Subdivision (2), shall order the service provider that contracts with the jail to provide mental health or intellectual and developmental disability services, the local mental health authority, the intellectual and developmental disability authority, or another qualified mental health or intellectual and developmental disability expert to: